s3krit/blog.narrowboat.life/_posts/2022-12-30-diy-double-glazing.md

 ## Intro and The Plan

-It's now late December in the UK and I'm currently on the boat alone while Erin gets US visa stuff sorted.
+It's now late December in the UK and I'm currently on the boat alone while Erin is in the US getting UK visa stuff sorted.
 Around mid-December we got a pretty severe cold snap, with our new onboard weather station reporting temperatures of -10C!
 The section of canal I'm currently on - the Trent and Mersey anyway from Shardlow to Willington - froze over almost completely.
 Not that it mattered, further progress was hindered by the closer of bring 20A.
 Which didn't bother me anyway, I had nowhere to be and was content to stay cozy in my little steel tube with the cat.
 Oh yeah, there's a cat now.
 More on that in another post maybe.
 We rescued him at a lock just south of Leicester and he's called Scraps.

 ![The frozen canal by Stenson](/images/03-frozen-stenson.jpg)